Acupuncture for Regional Pain Syndrome

 • Yin and yang deficiency

-According to the location of the affected organ or tissue of the patient, as well as the characteristics of symptoms and signs of the patient, the additional points selected for:
+According to the location of the affected organ or tissue of the patient, as well as the characteristics of the symptoms and signs of the patient, the additional points selected for:

 • Severe pain